Qiscus-Integration/integration-go/README.md

 To run the project locally, follow these steps:

-- Clone this repository: `git clone git@bitbucket.org:qiscus/integration-go.git`
+- Clone this repository
-- Navigate to the directory: `cd integration-go`
+- Navigate to the directory
 - Format code and tidy modfile: `make tidy`
 - Run test: `make test`, make sure that all tests are passing
 - Run the server: `make run bin=server`, or run the application with reloading on file changes with: `make run/live bin=server`.
 You can also apply this to the cron application by changing the parameter to `bin=cron`